 In 2016 legislation was passed establishing a presidential nomination primary.
+The current election law specific to the presidential primary is in Minnesota Statutes Chapter 207A and Minnesota Rules Chapter 8215.
 Common questions about the presidential primary are answered below.

 March 3, 2020.

 No, each major party will have a separate ballot.